 How irresponsible for the banks to be taking these types of risks again.

 The rest of the story is stated somewhat factually, but not really analyzed in depth.
 Here are the facts.
 The lender made the loan at 65% loan to value.
 That’s a pretty conservative ratio.
 Even if the borrower defaults, the lender stands a very good chance of getting back 100% of their principal.

 Stated income loans are not a problem in and of themselves.
 In the world of residential underwriting, the fundamental assumption is that the path to repayment of the loan is from someone’s employment income.

 If you’re not repaying the loan from your employment income, then there must be something wrong with the borrower.

 The problem with the stated income loans back in 2005-2007 is that they were high ratio loans.
-They were offering loans with very low downpayment, no credit checks, and no verification of income.
+They were offering loans with very low downpayment, and no verification of documentation.
 That’s not the case here.
 If a homeowner doesn’t have 3 years of income history, it doesn’t mean they’re a bad risk.
 Bank accounts give a more complete view of spending history than a tax return which provides a snapshot at a single point in time.